 We want to have a huge family session done for my parent's 40th wedding anniversary...there will be 23 adults and 9 million kids...how much will that cost?

 I am!
-During the school year my hours are typically Mon-Fri 9-4pm with the occasional weekend mixed in.
-During the summer, my time is much more valuable, as my 3 kiddos (ages 6, 8 & 11) are home and demand my attention.
-During the summer I do not work weekends, and most of my sessions are done during the week in the late afternoon/evening hours when my husband is home.
+During the school year my hours are typically Mon-Fri 9-5pm & some weekends.
+During the summer, my time is much more valuable, as my 3 kiddos (ages 9, 11 & 14) are home and life is crazy!
+During the summer I do not work weekends, and most of my sessions are photographed on Mon/Tues/Wed during the day.
 My studio is attached to my house, which is such a blessing when you are raising a family.
 However, I have been caught unawares by clients dropping by while I am wearing pajama pants 😉 #awkward

 My last photographer charged us $50 for the session and included 100 images on a CD, do you offer anything similar?

 Unfortunately, no. I am a boutique photography studio.
-This means I take a limited amount of sessions every week (my happy place is 2 to 4 sessions per week), and I spend a lot of time working with each client before and after the session to ensure that they have the best experience possible.
+This means I take a limited amount of sessions every week (my happy place is 3 to 4 sessions per week), and I spend a lot of time working with each client before and after the session to ensure that they have the best experience possible.
+I always feel snarky using the phrase ‘you get what you pay for’…but it’s true for most facets in life…including photography.
 Plus, mama’s got billz, yo!

 Orders generally are completed within 2 to 4 weeks depending on the amount of design work involved.